LLebronC/M5-mcv/README.md

 The configuration for this experiment was resize of the data to 197x197, optimizer adam with 1-E05 of learning rate and 1-E04 of weight decay, rescaling, mean and std substraction and data augmentation of 10 degrees of rotation and 0.2 factor for shifs, shear and zoom.

 ##### InceptionV3 Keras

+The Inception V3 model from Keras using the weight from ImageNet learns really fast, we can see that in 2 epochs the train accuracy saturates, also it is not so smooth than the ResNet, but it's stable.
+Apart of this, the learn progression is good and the scores similar to the other ones.
+We need to remark that the standard InceptionV3 needs a image size input of 300x300, due the final AvgPooling layer in the top of the model, in order to avoid this high resize of the images, we modified the Inception to allow lower resolution, modifying the padding and stride inside this AvgPooling layer to 4, with images lower than this 300x300.
+With this modification we allow a minimum of 200x200 input images, close to the resnet restriction in order to compare and don't have significant diferences.

 ![InceptionV3 plot](figures/plotInceptionV3.png?raw=true "InceptionV3 Keras Experiment")

+The configuration for this experiment was resize of the data to 200x200, optimizer adam with 1-E04 of learning rate and 1-E04 of weight decay, rescaling, mean and std substraction and without data augmentation.

 ##### DenseNet 40
 ![DenseNet plot](figures/plotDenseNet.png?raw=true "DenseNet 40 Experiment")

 #### INRIA pedestrians

+INRIA pedestrian is a dataset that contains pedestrian images cuts with size of 128x64, to train we have 13429 imges and 5100 of validation.
+The Dataset can be found here: http://pascal.inrialpes.fr/data/human/.
+The two experiment performed show how easy is to train and obtain good results in a binary classification, needing few epochs to achieve a really high accuracy to detect pedestrians.

 ##### InceptionV3 Keras
 ![InceptionV3 plot](figures/plotInceptionINRIA.png?raw=true "InceptionV3 Keras Experiment")